All Episodes

 They'd rather farm it out.

-Rather somebody else handle it.
+They'd rather somebody else handle it.

-They don't want the responsibility.
+They don't want their responsibility.

 And here comes one of the natural objections.